 Listed below are a number of initiatives that Snoman Inc. believes will support the continuing goal of environmental sustainability.

-- New technologies have lead to the cleaner-burning, advanced 4-stroke and next generation 2-stroke engines.
+- New technologies have led to cleaner-burning, advanced 4-stroke and next generation 2-stroke engines.
 Snowmobile manufacturers continue to meet or exceed stringent Environmental Protection Agency (EPA) emission standards.
-These standards have lead to a 90% reduction in hydrocarbons and a 70% reduction in carbon monoxide.
+These standards have led to a 90% reduction in hydrocarbons and a 70% reduction in carbon monoxide.

 - Maintain your snowmobile yearly to ensure its efficiency and reliability.

 - Refrain from replacing your manufacturer's exhaust system with noise reduction technologies with aftermarket systems.